Kingspan Kooltherm Phenolic Insulation Board

 Kingspan Kooltherm K100 Insulation

-The Kingspan Kooltherm K100 range contains the most popular phenolic foam insulation boards in the UK.
-K100 boards are a newer addition to the Kingspan range and benefit from improved manufacturing processes.
+The Kingspan Kooltherm K100 range features some of the most widely used phenolic insulation boards in the UK.

-Kingspan Insulation is renowned for taking an environmentally-friendly approach to insulation, as is demonstrated in the eco-friendly manufacturing of K100 boards; Kingspan uses a blowing agent with zero ozone depletion potential and a low global warming potential.
-Eco-concious individuals can reduce their energy consumption with Kingspan phenolic insulation.
+Kingspan Insulation is renowned for taking an environmentally friendly approach to insulation, as is demonstrated in the eco-friendly manufacturing of K100 boards.

 Frequently Asked Phenolic Insulation Questions